psichen/psichen.github.io/source/resources/index.md

 *statistics & distributions, etc.*

 Because $f(y_{1},y_{2})$ can be factored into a product of functions that **depend** *[transitive verb]* only their respective **set of statistics, it follows that** $y_{1}$ **is independent of** $y_{2}$.

+protein structures & functions, etc.

+The helix α4 establishes important intersubunit contacts in the central core of the polymers, **which is reflected in a stretch of residues with properties conserved between PspA/IM30 and ESCRT-III proteins.**

 *methods & validation, etc.*